Genivia/ugrep/README.md

                   EDITOR.
 Press Tab and Shift-Tab to navigate directories and to select a file to search.
 Press Enter to select lines to output.
                   Press ALT-l for option -l to list files, ALT-n for -n, etc.
-                  Non-option commands include ALT-] to increase fuzziness and ALT-}
-                  to increase context.
-Enables --heading.
-See also options --confirm and --view.
+                  Non-option commands include ALT-] to increase context and ALT-} to increase fuzzyness.
+See also options --confirm, --delay, --split and --view.

            -q, --quiet, --silent
                   Quiet mode: suppress all output.
 Only search a file until a match